Surya10102000/portfolium/CODE_OF_CONDUCT.md

 ***Portfolium Vision***

-*Portfolium* is more than an open-source initiative—it is a platform where creativity, technology, and professional growth converge.
+Portfolium is more than an open-source initiative—it is a platform where creativity, technology, and professional growth converge.
 We strive to build a community that not only advances the project but also nurtures the skills and confidence of every contributor.
 Through collaboration and shared learning, we aim to create tools that empower individuals to showcase their achievements effectively.

 ---

 ***Attribution***

-This Code of Conduct is inspired by the [Contributor Covenant (v3.0)](https://www.contributor-covenant.org/version/3/0/code_of_conduct/), adapted for *Portfolium under GirlScript Summer of Code (GSSoC’25) guidelines.*
+This Code of Conduct is inspired by the [Contributor Covenant (v3.0)](https://www.contributor-covenant.org/version/3/0/code_of_conduct/), adapted for *Portfolium.*

-*License: under Creative Commons Attribution 4.0 International* [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+Licensed under Creative Commons Attribution 4.0 International [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-*Enforcement guidelines inspired* by [Mozilla’s code of conduct enforcement ladder](https://github.com/mozilla/diversity).
+Enforcement guidelines inspired by [Mozilla’s code of conduct enforcement ladder](https://github.com/mozilla/diversity).

 ---

-***Together, let’s build a portfolio platform that reflects integrity, innovation, and inclusivity.***
+**Together, let’s build a portfolio platform that reflects integrity, innovation, and inclusivity.**